angeloski/python-magento/README.md

 # python-magento

-This is a simple Python interface to Magento's XML-RPC API.
+This is a fork to python-magento.
 The API discovers and makes all of Magento's API methods available to you.

 ## Usage